sctlcd/match-the-memory-latest-version/README.md

 The general purpose of this website is to give the opportunity to people to improve their concentration and challenging their visual memory while having fun.
 And this anytime, anywhere as this game is available on various devices as desktops, tablets and mobile.

 **Match the memory** is a card game in which all of the cards are laid face down on the screen and two cards are flipped face up over each turn.
-If the cards match they stay face up if not they flip back.
+If the cards match they fade if not they flip back.
 The object of the game is to turn over pairs of matching cards.
 Once all cards are matched, a popup message appears and congratulates the player for winning the game.
 The popup gives the game round result, how much time and how many moves it took to end the game.

 ### How to play? <a name="HowToPlay"></a>